learn-co-curriculum/dsc-sarima-models-lab/README.md

 ## Dataset

-For this lab we shall use the dataset that we have seen before - "Atmospheric CO2 from Continuous Air Samples at Mauna Loa Observatory, Hawaii, U.S.A.," which collected CO2 samples from March 1958 to December 2001 (shown in lab1 if time-series).
-Let's bring in this data and plot as demosntrated earlier.
-You need to perform following tasks.
+For this lab we shall use the dataset that we have seen before - "Atmospheric CO2 from Continuous Air Samples at Mauna Loa Observatory, Hawaii, U.S.A.," which collected CO2 samples from March 1958 to December 2001.
+Let's bring in this data and plot as demonstrated earlier.
+You will need to perform following tasks.

 1. Import necessary libraries
 2. import the CO2 dataset from `statsmodels`
 3. Resample the data as monthly groups and take monthly average
 4. Fill in the missing values with `Pandas.bfill()`
-5. Plot the timeseries and inspect the head of data
+5. Plot the time series and inspect the head of data

 ```python